mrlhansen/idrac_exporter/README.md

 http://localhost:9348/metrics?target=123.45.6.78
 ```

+Every time the exporter is called with a new target, it tries to establish a connection to iDRAC.
+If the target is unreachable or if the authentication fails, the target will be flagged as invalid, and any subsequent call to that target will simply be ignored and a status code 500 is returned.

 ## Requirements
 The exporter requires Python 3.6 or newer and it depends on the following non-standard modules.
 * [requests](https://requests.readthedocs.io)